-Students who are 21 years of age or older without an ACT composite score of 24 may submit both a score of 68 or above on the writing portion and a 50 or above on the algebra portion of the Computer Placement Assessment and Support System (COMPASS) in place of the ACT.
+Students who are 21 years of age or older without an ACT composite score of 24 or SAT equivalent may submit a score of 77 or above on the writing portion, 83 or above on the reading portion, and and a 50 or above on the algebra portion of the Computer Placement Assessment and Support System (COMPASS) in place of the ACT/SAT.

-After one or more semesters at Walters State, a student with a cumulative grade point average of 3.5 in 12 or more college-level hours may apply.
+Continuing students may apply for admission after one or more semesters of enrollment at Walters State.
+Continuing student applicants must have a cumulative grade point average of 3.5 in 12 or more college-level hours.

-Transfer students with a cumulative grade point average of 3.5 in 12 or more college-level hours or an ACT composite score of 24 (score must be less than 3 years old) may also apply.
+Transfer students with a cumulative grade point average of 3.5 in 12 or more transferable college-level hours or an ACT/SAT composite score of 24 (score must be less than 3 years old) may also apply.

-Students must successfully complete a total of 18 honors credits and maintain a 3.25 cumulative grade point average per year without earning lower than a 2.8 GPA in any one term.
+To maintain good standing in the program, Honors students must earn Honors course credit each semester, successfully complete a total of 18 honors credits, and maintain a 3.25 cumulative grade point average per year without earning lower than a 2.8 GPA in any one term.
 Grades are monitored after each term.